kikiglasses/Event-Management-App/README.md

 Needed libraries/resources:

 https://nlp.stanford.edu/software/stanford-corenlp-latest.zip - add to CLASSPATH
--

-Running the example stuff in command line:
+Running the demo in command line:

 -javac -cp 'path to stanford-corenlp-4.2.0.jar' *.java

--java -classpath .:'path to stanford-corenlp-4.2.0 directory'/* main (: on linux, may be ; on others if this doesn't work)
+-java -classpath .:'path to stanford-corenlp-4.2.0 directory'/* main (: on linux, maybe ; on others if this doesn't work)